 Is it necessary to hire a customs broker to import a motor vehicle into Canada?

-No. Hiring a certified customs specialist is an importer's choice.
+No. Hiring a customs broker is an importer's choice.
 These independent businesses provide services to importers ranging from basic paperwork at the Canadian border to complete delivery logistics and customs clearance.
-Transport Canada does not endorse any specific brokers nor maintain a list of certified customs specialists.
+Transport Canada does not endorse any specific brokers nor maintain a list of customs brokers.

 Note: The importer on record is responsible for compliance with the Motor Vehicle Safety Act.